PizziLab/MetaComBin/README.md

 ---

 Step 1 : Run AbundanceBin
 - AbundancdeBin takes as input a single fasta file.
-If you are working with paired-end reads, you must provide a single input .fasta file that is a combined version of the .1 and .2 paired end files
+If you are working with paired-end reads (e.g. dataset.fasta.1 and dataset.fasta.2), you must provide a single input dataset.fasta file that is a combined version of the .1 and .2 paired end files

 Example for running from the command line:

-      abundancebin -input file.fasta -output output.log -RECURSIVE_CLASSIFICATION
+      abundancebin -input file.fasta -output abCluster.log -RECURSIVE_CLASSIFICATION

 ---

 Step 2 : Evaluate AbundanceBin results
+- The output of AbundanceBin is a set of n files (one for each cluster named abCluster.log.1 abCluster.log.2 ... abCluster.log.n
 - The input clusters.json file is the results of the merging of all the .log clusters obtained from AbundanceBin
 - The input data_truth.json is the .fasta file converted into read - specie pairs